johannes-ed/rocket-league-session-tracker/README.md

 In summary, edit the "\<Install Dir>\TAGame\Config\DefaultStatsAPI.ini" file and set the PacketSendRate value to at least 1.
 To absolutely guarantee that all information is registered in the app in time, a PacketSendRate of at least 10 is recommended, but 1 is fine.

 - If the app manages to connect to the game, the small dot in the corner will be green instead of red.

+- The rest should be automatic, it will show the stats from the last played playlist unless you hit the toggle playlist button.
+You can only toggle between playlists that have been played this session.

 ## Features/Quirks

 - Displays number of wins, losses and current streak for each played game mode during a session.

 - Stores each win/loss/streak for each playlist and allows toggling between them.